Zebrafish: Scientific research

 Zebrafish chromatophores, shown here mediating background adaptation, are widely studied by scientists.

 A zebrafish pigment mutant (bottom) produced by insertional mutagenesis.
 A wild-type embryo (top) is shown for comparison.
 The mutant lacks black pigment in its melanocytes because it is unable to synthesize melanin properly.

 D. rerio is a common and useful scientific model organism for studies of vertebrate development and gene function.
 Its use as a laboratory animal was pioneered by the American molecular biologist George Streisinger and his colleagues at the University of Oregon in the 1970s and 1980s; Streisinger's zebrafish clones were among the earliest successful vertebrate clones created.
 Its importance has been consolidated by successful large-scale forward genetic screens (commonly referred to as the Tübingen/Boston screens).
 The fish has a dedicated online database of genetic, genomic, and developmental information, the Zebrafish Information Network (ZFIN).
 The Zebrafish International Resource Center (ZIRC) is a genetic resource repository with 29,250 alleles available for distribution to the research community.
 D. rerio is also one of the few fish species to have been sent into space.

 Research with D. rerio has yielded advances in the fields of developmental biology, oncology, toxicology, reproductive studies, teratology, genetics, neurobiology, environmental sciences, stem cell research, regenerative medicine, muscular dystrophies and evolutionary theory.

+Zebrafish are used as a model to study pancreatic development, beta-cell regeneration, and diabetes, as their pancreas is functionally and structurally conserved with that of mammals and they can regenerate insulin-producing beta cells after injury.

 Model characteristics

-As a model biological system, the zebrafish possesses numerous advantages for scientists.
-Its genome has been fully sequenced at ~1.4 million base pairs, and it has well-understood, easily observable and testable developmental behaviors.
-Its embryonic development is very rapid, and its embryos are relatively large, robust, and transparent, and able to develop outside their mother.
-Furthermore, well-characterized mutant strains are readily available.
+As a model biological system, the zebrafish has many advantages for scientists.
+Its genome has been fully sequenced at ~1.4 billion base pairs, and it has well-understood, easy to see and test developmental behaviors.
+Its embryonic development is rapid, meaning that it grows up fast, and its embryos are large enough for scientific study without special equipment, robust, and transparent, and are able to develop outside of their mother.
+Furthermore, well-characterized mutant strains are readily available, which means that zebrafish can be used to study other organisms.

 Other advantages include the species' nearly constant size during early development, which enables simple staining techniques to be used, and the fact that its two-celled embryo can be fused into a single cell to create a homozygous embryo.
 The zebrafish embryos are transparent and they develop outside of the uterus, which allows scientists to study the details of development starting from fertilization and continuing throughout development.
 The zebrafish is also demonstrably similar to mammalian models and humans in toxicity testing, and exhibits a diurnal sleep cycle with similarities to mammalian sleep behavior.
 However, zebrafish are not a universally ideal research model; there are a number of disadvantages to their scientific use, such as the absence of a standard diet and the presence of small but important differences between zebrafish and mammals in the roles of some genes related to human disorders.